Skip to main content

 Expert answers to the most common questions about roof boot collar repair and replacement.

-Boot collar replacement cost depends on the number of boots, roof accessibility, and material choice.
-Single boot replacement: $150–$300 with standard rubber.
-Metal or lifetime boot upgrade: $250–$500 per boot.
+Boot collar replacement cost depends on the number of boots, roof accessibility, and condition.
+Single boot replacement typically runs $150–$300.
 Most homes have 2–4 pipe penetrations, so a full-home replacement typically runs $400–$1,200.
 We provide free on-site estimates with no obligation.